Points To Ponder For Building A Perfect Resume

 2. A Perfect Resume Has A Pattern For Listing Experience

 The most common trend that you need to follow when highlighting the work experience is using reverse chronological order.
 List your latest work experience first, followed by your previous work experiences.
-This is one of the basic and must follow rules for adding details within a resume; if you change the pattern, the chances for getting shortlisted for an interview would decrease.
+This is one of the basic and must follow rules for adding details within a resume; if you change the pattern, the chances of getting shortlisted for an interview would decrease.

 3. Choose A Font Style That Makes Text Comprehensible